weaties/blog/letters-to-mom/2025-01-05-Sun-Update-on-Catherins-Dad.md

 He’s also kept his sense of humor.
 When asked by the hospitalist why he was in the hospital, he quipped that he’d been “swept up in a homeless encampment.”
 Later, when the neurologist introduced herself and mentioned that her brother is a civil engineer, Dad told her his favorite (and maybe only) joke: “There’s no such thing as a civil engineer.”
 When she asked why, he replied, “Because they’re all a little rude.”
 She laughed for the rest of the visit.

+Sunday morning Catherine arrived to find Will sitting up in a chair and happy to be there.
+Still confused about some things - still very slurry speech; but progress

 We know this is the beginning of a long road, but we’re holding onto the moments of clarity, humor, and hope along the way.

 -------